Appearance and character of Wolfgang Amadeus Mozart: Physical appearance

 As Franz Xaver Niemetschek, one of his early biographers, wrote, "there was nothing special in [his] physique. [...]
 He was small and his countenance, except for his large, intense eyes, showed no sign of his genius."

 Mozart was described by tenor Michael Kelly, actor and Irish singer of the Vienna Opera, in his work Reminiscences.
-This provides one of the most valuable and complete descriptions of the Mozart's figure:
+This provides one of the most valuable and complete descriptions of Mozart's figure:

-From direct accounts of the composer's physique, various specialists on Mozart's life conclude that he was a man of small stature (152 cm, approximately), very thin and pale.
+From direct accounts of the composer's physique, various specialists on Mozart's life conclude that he was a man of small stature (approximately 150 centimeters/5 feet) and was very thin and pale.
 His short height is attested by the diary of Count Ludwig von Bentheim-Steinfurt, Mozart's contemporary aristocrat who attended one of his concerts, held on 15 October at the Vienna Municipal Theater, at which Mozart performed several pieces.
 In the entry for October 15, the count states that "Herr Mozart is a small man, of pleasing figure."
 His pallor, short stature and thinness are also attested to by some comments written in 1792 by Maria Anna Mozart, Wolfgang's sister, for the future biography of Friedrich Schlichtegroll:

 He had an ordinary face, which was marked by the scars of the smallpox he suffered in his childhood, and in which a large nose stood out.
 His eyes were large and clear (apparently a deep blue color) and he sported a thick headful of hair, with fine, wheat-colored strands pulled back in a ponytail.
 His hands were medium-sized, with long, slender fingers, and his mouth was small.
 Mozart's left ear was missing the usual circumvolution or concha (this rare congenital malformation is now known in medical literature under the name "Mozart's ear").

-He was rather clumsy in manipulating objects, all the more so the smaller they were, and he could not stop fiddling or drumming his hands when talking to someone or when eating: his body was always in motion.
+He was rather clumsy in holding objects, especially small objects, and he could not stop fiddling or drumming his hands when talking to someone or when eating: his body was always in motion.

 For her part, Constanze later wrote that "he was a tenor, rather soft in oratory and delicate in singing, but when something excited him, or it was necessary to exert himself, he was as powerful as he was energetic."